ahryciw/Raith_GDSII/docs/quickstart.rst

 Quick-start guide
 =================

 As a simple example, let us construct a pattern of a cantilever for use with a positive-tone resist (e.g,.
-ZEP, PMMA).
+ZEP, PMMA), perhaps to be fabricated on a |SOI| wafer.
 First, define a polygon element for a 10-μm-long, 1-μm-wide cantilever with 3 μm spacing between the cantilever and the edge of the window:

 .. code-block:: matlabsession